matzora/faridcher.github.io/_portfolio/Esri.md

 ## ArcSDE
 For customers that software related price is a critical parameter I always suggest PostgreSql as the database back-end.
 PostgreSql is both free and powerful and ESRI supports it comprehensively.
-Although I still believe no database could bit Oracle in terms of performance.
+Although I still believe no database could beat Oracle in terms of performance and scalability.
 I have used PG in my projects with ESRI `sde` data type and functions which is independent from PostGIS.
 Furthermore I always suggest "ArcSDE direct connect" with the native DBMS client as per ESRI recommendation.
 In addition I have utilized many of enterprise level PostgreSql backup features in miscellaneous projects as follows:

 - Hot backup